Android Phone Overheating? Here Are 10 Ways To Cool Down Your Android Phone

 7. Use Clean Master To Cool Down Your Phone

 Clean Master is an amazing Android app that offers all the features you need to minimize resource usage and cool down your phone.
-It has a cooler option that automatically detects phone heating up and prompt you to press the button to cool it down.
+It has a cooler option that automatically detects phone heating up and prompts you to press the button to cool it down.
 This feature will automatically find apps that are overheating the phone and stop them.

 Furthermore, It has many other resource friendly features as well.
-Some of its features include, Memory booster, junk file cleaner, battery saver, antivirus, game booster, charging controller and much more.
+Some of its features include Memory booster, junk file cleaner, battery saver, antivirus, game booster, charging controller and much more.

 8. Messing with Phone Features and Settings

 Older phones can start overheating due to their components getting worn out.
 You don’t have many options to fix overheating issue in such phones, although you can still get more life by using the phone efficiently.
-Somethings you can do to stop phone from overheating includes:
+Somethings you can do to stop the phone from overheating includes:

 - Continuous use of Wi-Fi can heat up the phone.
 Turn off Wi-Fi every now and then when you are not using to ease things up.

-- Keep bluetooth off all the time, unless needed.
+- Keep Bluetooth off all the time, unless needed.

 - Turn off vibration (of any kind) if it isn’t necessary.

-- Avoid using the phone as hotspot.
+- Avoid using the phone as a hotspot.

 - If your phone storage is too close to full, then delete some of the data.
 More data slows down the phone and also contributes to heating.